What to do with kids at Disney’s Grand Floridian Resort!

 Further, even if you don’t go to the park, you can still watch the Magic Kingdom fireworks from the Grand Floridian beach.

-The staff set up an entire viewing area, pipe in the music, and provide chairs for your comfort.
+The cast members set up an entire viewing area, pipe in the music, and provide chairs for your comfort.

 Crushed against 10,000 people is not the only way to view the Magic Kingdom fireworks…view them from the comfort and luxury of the Grand Floridian.

-Finally, the room.
+Finally, the hotel room or villa.
 Even the room is convenient for kids.
 Studios at the Grand Floridian can sleep a family-friendly 5 people.
 Even with the sofa pulled out, the pack and play in the room, and the children’s Murphy bed pulled down, we could still comfortably move around our room.

 Our children all had their own beds, plus the adults enjoyed the double bathroom.